ImtiazAhmed01/hotel-inner-heritage-client-side/README.md

 # Hotel Inner Heritage

+## Project overview
-Hotel Inner Heritage is a web application that showcases a luxurious heritage hotel, allowing users to explore rooms, book accommodations, and share reviews.
-It integrates modern design with user-friendly features for seamless interaction.
+Hotel Inner Heritage is a web application that showcases a luxurious heritage hotel, allowing users to explore available rooms, book accommodations, and share reviews.
+It integrates modern design with user-friendly features for a seamless experience.
+The platform offers interactive UI elements, a booking system with date selection, and an integrated review mechanism.
+Users can authenticate via email/password or social login, view detailed room information, and access exclusive promotions.
+The application also includes a dynamic slider banner, a hotel location map, and smooth animations for an engaging experience.

 # Features
 ## Homepage: